University of Maryland School of Medicine: History

 Chartered as the College of Medicine of Maryland in December 1807, the University of Maryland School of Medicine was the founding school of the University System of Maryland and the only public medical school in the U.S. at the time.
 It is the fifth oldest medical school in the country after the medicals schools at Columbia University (established May 1807), Dartmouth College (1798), Harvard University (1782), and the University of Pennsylvania (1765).

 Its founding by Nathaniel Potter and John Beale Davidge was part of an influx of professionals to Baltimore and the rapid urban development that immediately followed the American Revolution.
 By the late 1780s, there was public discussion about the need for "medical reform and suppression of quackery".
 A group of physicians made several short-lived attempts at starting medical schools around the turn of the 19th century, and were finally successful in 1807 when the Maryland state legislature passed the Medical College Bill, authorizing the formation the College of Medicine of Maryland.
 In 1812 it was rechartered as the University of Maryland School of Medicine.

 Davidge Hall, built in 1812 and still in use today, is the original building of the College of Medicine of Maryland.
 It is listed on the National Register of Historic Places as the oldest building in continuous use for medical education in the United States.
 In the 1950s, the building was named after John Beale Davidge, one of the founders and the first dean of the College of Medicine of Maryland.

+Beginning in 1938, the school instituted antisemitic quotas limiting Jewish applications to 14%.
+The school also limited the number of local applicants in an attempt to reduce the number of Jewish students, given the large number of Jewish people living in the Maryland suburban communities of Prince George's and Montgomery counties.
+The anti-Jewish quota system was abandoned in 1950.